 Cleaning your terminal posts helps keep batteries running for longer.
 You can clean them with simple things you probably already have at home, including gloves, a toothbrush, and some baking soda and petroleum jelly.
 This is also an easy job for anyone to handle since car batteries are very easy to find under the hood.

-You should also invest in a decent multimeter to check the voltage of your electrical system every now and then.
 You should check your car’s voltage both when it’s running and when it’s not.
 If you get a bad reading in either case, you should have your electrical system further inspected before you have a serious problem on your hands.